ChemVantage - General Chemistry

 Who we areChemVantage LLC was founded in 2010 to provide Open Education Resources for teaching and learning General Chemistry.
-The founder and chief software architect of ChemVantage is Chuck Wight, who has taught General Chemistry at the University of Utah and at Weber State University since 1984.
+The founder and chief software architect of ChemVantage is Chuck Wight, who has taught General Chemistry since 1984 at the University of Utah, Weber State University and now Salisbury University.

-Subject materialThe database is currently populated with more than 2000 quiz, homework and exam questions in General Chemistry.
+Subject materialThe database is currently populated with about 5000 quiz, homework, exam and video quiz questions in General Chemistry.